-I worked part time at the Diocese of Beaumont while I went to school for my teaching certification at Lamar Orange.
-In 2011 I began my professional career in technology at Bob Hope Charter School as the Career and Technology Director/teacher for High School.
-I performed many roles including managing their website and I was also the photographer.
-Apart from that I solved any technical issues on campus.
-I also assisted the networking department with updating and adding student emails through the active directory.
+My professional career began after graduation in 2008 at the Diocese of Beaumont.
+I worked part-time as a database administrator while I attended Lamar State Orange for my teaching certification.
+In 2011 I began my career in technology education at Bob Hope Charter School as a technology educator and the Director of Career and Technical Education.
+I performed many roles such as managing the website and I was also a photographer for the campus.
+Apart from that, I solved any technical issues on campus and assisted the networking department with active directory.
 The class I was excited most about teaching at the time was Digital Media.
 I downloaded a free trial of Photoshop, Flash, and Dreamweaver to every computer in the lab.
 I was excited to share my knowledge with the students as it was all so fascinating.

-Once I was in the classroom we went on to purchase SchoolVue Classroom Management Software.
-I was able to open applications like Excel for the lessons in advance with the press of one button for when the students arrived to class.
-Classroom management software improves learning by giving students more time on lessons.
-While searching for lesson plans, I discovered Exam View.
+As a team at Bob Hope, we decided to purchase SchoolVue Classroom Management Software for our campus.
+I was able to open applications in advance for lessons with the press of one button.
+This eliminated the extra time it normally takes for students to get logged in.
+Classroom management software improves learning by giving students more time for lessons.
+One day, while searching for lesson plans, I discovered Exam View.
 I used this application to create online midterms.
 The students’ would submit their answers and the scores went to my email.
 This software helped to save paper and time spent on grading.

 I continued to think of innovative ideas for my classroom to keep the students motivated, and next was Oracle.
 I was introduced to Oracle my junior and senior year at Lamar University in Beaumont.
 I went to the Oracle downloads website and downloaded the database software to each computer in my lab.
-Then I found the lessons that went with the database, Introduction to Oracle9i: SQL.
-Learning about database design was an enjoyable practice for my students as it gave them a real world experience.
-I was delighted that I knew how to set up this learning environment for them.
-I demonstrated for my students how to connect to the database.
+Then I found the lessons that went with the database, (Introduction to Oracle9i: SQL).
+Learning about database design was an enjoyable practice for my students as it gave them a real-world experience.
+I was delighted that I knew how to set up such a learning environment for my students.
+I demonstrated to my students how to connect to the database.

 My time with Bob Hope School was a great experience sharing every aspect of technology and new teaching strategies to help improve instructional technology for the better.

-During a lesson, one morning in my Career and Technology class was when I stumbled upon my new career opportunity as a Programmer/Analyst with Port Arthur Independent School District.
+One morning in my Career and Technology class during a lesson on how to job search, I stumbled upon my new career opportunity as a Programmer Analyst with Port Arthur Independent School District.
 We were researching jobs when I saw the posting.
 I knew this was a perfect opportunity for me.
-I looked forward to bringing my skills in design and problem solving to the district as I knew I would transition well.
+I looked forward to bringing my skills in design and problem solving to the district, I knew I would transition well.

-I hit the ground running as my boss stated in our first department meeting.
-He set up training for Report Studio IBM Cognos reporting software.
-I did an excellent job of creating PEIMS reports for discipline with this software.
+I hit the ground running.
+My boss set up training for IBM Cognos Report Studio, a reporting software.
+I did an excellent job of creating PEIMS reports for discipline with the software.
 I then went on to create several different reports for the district.
 There are several types of business software within our district.
 SunGard’s eSchool Plus is our student support system.
 Tyler Technology’s Munis is our financial software and Versatrans is our school transportation software.
 I attended out of state conferences for each of these vendors; it was an excellent learning experience.

 My most recent project was Attendance Letters.
 This project was challenging as the utility in eSchool plus was very cumbersome to set up.
 I had to set up the criteria based on the current Texas law for truancy.
-Once I had everything configured and running nightly calculations, I realized there was more work to be done. eSchool Plus software is not limited to Texas as other states use the software.
-The utility does not take Texas law into consideration, absences within a four week period and a six month period.
-I decided to build a Cognos Report to create the letter by pulling the information from the nightly calculations.
+Once I had everything configured I set up calculations to run nightly, there was more work to be done. eSchool Plus software is not limited to Texas, therefore; the utility does not take Texas law into consideration, absences within a four week period and a six month period.
+I decided to build a Cognos Report to create the letter.
+I pulled the data from the nightly calculations.
 I programmed the report to count the days between the attendance dates and the trigger date, the date in which the program flags students for their absences.
 The “count of days” made it possible to filter the exact criteria for Texas law.
 While planning to train attendance clerks, I created a video with the business presentation software Powtoons.
 The letters have been approved and will be implemented in March of 2016.